What is RAG?

 - Sample Questions: Example queries that callers might use.
 These help RAG understand user intent and improve matching accuracy.

-- Content: The information we want the LLM to provide to users.
+- Content: The information you want the agent to provide to users.

 - Action: Specific actions triggered by the query, such as calling a function, initiating a workflow, or handing off to a human agent.